JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 ***

 When I got home—and settled down in my room—I looked at the package of trick candles with awe and wonder.
-They were still sealed in their little plastic bubble that was glued to the cardboard backing board and—to my young eyes—they seemed just like normal, basic, run-of-the-mill tiny blue birthday cake candles.
+They were still sealed in their little plastic bubble that was glued to the cardboard backing board and—to my young eyes—they seemed just like your everyday, normal, basic, run-of-the-mill tiny blue birthday cake candles.
+But looking at the wick at the top revealed a small difference: The wick on the wick on the trick candles were a little bit thicker and greyer than normal candles.

-But just a tad thicker on the wick.
-I wanted to try one, but was afraid I would burn down the apartment.
+I really wanted to try one out to see how they worked, but was afraid I would burn down the apartment.
 And nobody wanted that.

 Instead I thought about Howie’s birthday, and how I could surprise him with these candles we both wanted to see in action.